beginning of content

 When should I see my doctor?

-healthdirect Symptom Checker guides you through the appropriate healthcare steps.
-Whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).
+You can also try the healthdirect Symptom Checker to get advice on when to seek help.
+This tool can help you decide if you should try self-care, talking to a health professional, going to a hospital or calling triple zero (000).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.